 - First-class appointments, advanced technology and European-inspired design announce Kia’s entry into the premium-car segment

-- Cadenza features class-leading interior room1 and is offered in one trim level with two available option packages
+- Cadenza features class-leading interior room1 and is offered in two trim levels with three available option packages

-DEL MAR, Calif., May 13, 2013– Since its debut at the 2013 North American International Auto Show in Detroit, the all-new Cadenza sedan has garnered praise for its premium feel and long list of amenities.
-Now, it’s time for Kia’s newest flagship to demonstrate its driving prowess on the scenic and varied roads around San Diego as Kia Motors America (KMA) introduces the Cadenza to the leading automotive and lifestyle media.
+IRVINE, Calif., June 3, 2013– Since its debut at the 2013 North American International Auto Show in Detroit, the all-new Cadenza sedan has garnered praise for its premium feel and long list of amenities.
 As the most powerful and technologically-advanced vehicle Kia has ever introduced in North America, the Cadenza expands Kia’s long list of award-winning vehicles while moving the brand up-market with an impressive selection of premium standard and available equipment, including Advanced Smart Cruise Control (ASCC), Blind Spot Detection (BSD)2 and Lane-Departure Warning System (LDWS).
-The Cadenza is offered in one trim level, known as Premium, with a starting MSRP of $35,100, plus $800 destination and handling3.
+The Cadenza is offered in two trim levels, known as Premium and SX Limited, with a starting MSRP of $35,100, plus $800 destination and handling3.

 “The Cadenza’s dynamic driving characteristics and advanced technology set our premium sedan apart from the competition,” said Michael Sprague, executive vice president of marketing & communications, KMA.
 “Combining our most powerful engine with a well-engineered chassis, a direct and communicative steering system and a capable multi-link rear suspension, the Cadenza promises to appeal to shoppers who want both comfort and performance from a premium-level sedan.”